 The cook’s eyes rolled up in their sockets and he collapsed to the floor.

-“Prigodniy,” convenient, Aleksei muttered, having been completely unsure what to do next.
+“Prigodniy,” convenient, Aleksei muttered in relief, as he had been unsure what he would do next.

 A deafening horn blast filled the air.
 A large barge was beginning its preparations for departure.
-Evan ran towards it, Aleksei could be anywhere, but if he was somewhere on that ship, or any of the other departing ships, he would soon be out of reach.
+Evan ran towards it, it was near where he had last seen his charge.
+Aleksei could be anywhere, but if he was somewhere on that ship, or any of the other departing ships, he would soon be out of reach.
 He got close enough to read the ship’s name, Westsea.

 “Stop!” he yelled, but the engines drowned him out.
 He resisted the urge to use his power and fly.
 Instead, after a moment of rational thought he hurried towards the port authority office.

 Aleksei slinked into the small space between one of the cargo containers on the deck, and the ship’s outer railing.
 He looked down the hull of the ship and considered shimmying down the cable below him to the dock.
 He lurched to the side slightly as he heard the engines roar to life.
 It’s moving!
 He watched as the cables retracted into the hull.
 There goes that option.
 He thought ruefully.

 He leaned against the crate.
 In just a little while he would be stranded in the middle of the sea, trying to hide from a shipload of crew collectively intent on covering up a murder of a man he had barely seen.
 He considered crying for help while he still had a chance of being heard, but he decided against it, since the crew would doubtless notice the ruckus.